Fun things to do in Connecticut (besides fidget!)

 Catamaran Lighthouse Cruises, New London, CT

 My sister Casandra and her husband Alfredo went on one of these lighthouse cruises last Summer and had such a good time, they convinced me to try one (smile).
-I love catamarans and travelling on water and educational tours so I’m looking forward to the good time I know I’ll have (smile).
+I love catamarans, traveling on water and educational tours so I’m looking forward to the good time I know I’ll have (smile).

 International Festival of Arts and Ideas, New Haven, CT